Sinática Monitor 2.2 Beta for Firebird

 A beta version of our next release is available for download.

-You are welcome to test it and send your feedback.
+You are welcome to test it and .

 The new features include: